KermanX/reactive-vscode/docs/guide/event.md

 # Events

-Although most of the VSCode API is covered by <ReactiveVscode />, sometimes you still need to create or listen original [VSCode events](https://code.visualstudio.com/api/references/vscode-api#events).
+Although most of the VSCode APIs are covered by <ReactiveVscode />, sometimes you still need to create or listen to the primitive  [VSCode events](https://code.visualstudio.com/api/references/vscode-api#events).

-`reactive::useEvent` converts an raw event to a auto-disposed event:
+`reactive::useEvent` converts a raw event to an auto-disposed event:

 ```ts
 import { defineExtension, useEvent } from 'reactive-vscode'